google/knative-gcp/docs/install/README.md

-## Installing Cloud Run Events
+## Installing Knative with GCP

-To install Cloud Run Events from master,
+To install Knative with GCP from master,

 ### Using [ko](http://github.com/google/ko)